slub/ocrd_kitodo/README.md

 > you will have to manually append to its `authorized_keys` the file generated under `./ocrd/manager/.ssh/id_rsa.pub`,
 > or copy the existing private key into `./ocrd/manager/.ssh/id_rsa`.)

-Alternatively perform the following steps:
+Alternatively, perform the following steps manually:

 Create directories to mount an SSH key pairs.